New rules on collective redress will allow EU consumers to come together to fight domestic and cross-border cases of unlawful practices.

 A more globalised and digitalised world has increased the risk of a large number of consumers being harmed by the same unlawful practices.
 Currently, it is only possible for consumers to join forces when fighting for their rights in a few EU member states and it is virtually impossible in cases spanning more than one country.

-New rules on collective redress would give consumers in all member states the right to fight cases involving mass harm together, but also introduce safeguards to prevent the abuse of the procedure.
+New rules on collective redress will give consumers in all member states the right to fight cases involving mass harm together, but also introduce safeguards to prevent the abuse of the procedure.

-Following agreement by Parliament and Council negotiators at the end of June, Parliament's legal affairs committee backed the deal on 7 July.
-Parliament is expected to vote on it later this year.
+Following agreement by Parliament and Council negotiators at the end of June, Parliament endorsed the rules on 24 November.

 How it will work